finos/legend-studio/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for submitting a pull request!
 Before making a PR, please read our contributing guidelines https://github.com/finos/legend-studio/blob/master/CONTRIBUTING.md

-:tada: Please fill out the summary table and read through the instructions.
+🎉 Please fill out the summary table and read through the instructions.
 -->

 | Q                       | A                                |